 The amount at which an asset is recognised in the balance sheet after deducting all accumulated depreciation or amortisation and accumulated impairment losses.

-The higher of an asset’s Fair Value Less Costs of Disposal and its Value in Use.
+The higher of an asset’s Fair Value Less Costs of Disposal (FVLCOD) and its Value in Use.
 The benchmark against which carrying amount is compared to determine whether impairment exists.

 The price receivable from selling the asset in an arm’s length transaction between knowledgeable, willing parties, less the incremental costs directly attributable to the disposal.